MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabctrl-class.md

 ### Remarks

-The `itemAction` member of the `DRAWITEMSTRUCT` structure defines the drawing action that is to be performed.
+The `itemAction` member of the `DRAWITEMSTRUCT` structure defines the drawing action to do.

 By default, this member function does nothing.
 Override this member function to implement drawing for an owner-draw `CTabCtrl` object.